- Reviewed: 28 June 2022, 16:01 NZST

 Incidents of “express kidnappings”, where individuals are forced to withdraw funds from automatic teller machines (ATMs) to secure their release, are an issue in Mexico.
 To reduce the risk of this occurring we recommend you take extra care while using ATMs and use machines located inside banks or shopping malls during daylight hours.

-Demonstrations, protests and strikes occur regularly in Mexico and have the potential to disrupt local travel and last for long periods of time.
+Demonstrations, protests and strikes occur regularly in Mexico and have the potential to disrupt local travel and public services lasting for long periods of time.
 The Mexican Constitution prohibits political activity by foreigners and participation in such action may result in detention and/or deportation.
 New Zealanders are advised to avoid any areas where demonstrations and protests are taking place as they have the potential to turn violent with little warning.
 Follow the instructions of local authorities and monitor local media.